Beyond tuition remission Ph.D. students normally receive the following financial support from the Graduate School.

 - Travel to a library/institution with a collection related to the student’s dissertation.

 - In exceptional cases, travel to meet with a dissertation advisor.
-Normally, such meetings are held via Skype.
+Normally, such meetings are held via Zoom.

 - Support for a foreign language course.

-Requests for funds are submitted to and must be approved by the DGS.
+Requests for funds are submitted in advance of travel to and must be approved by the DGS.
 Requests must indicate how the requested funds fall under the guidelines; they must also include a rough budget.
-Prior to applying to the DGS for funding, please confirm with Emily Ware the amount of funding remaining in your account.

 Your travel funds need to last for the duration of your graduate studies, so please shepherd them carefully.
 Remember that it costs less to attend several conferences in the US and more to attend one or two abroad.
 It may also be preferable to use more of the funds after selection of your dissertation topic.
 In any case, funds for travel to conferences at which one is not presenting or commenting are restricted to students who have or are soon to do a topical.